I’ve Been Using My 4-Ingredient Deodorant for a Year & Will Never Go Back to Store Bought!

 I’ve been using the same tube I made LAST YEAR & I love it so much!

-If you’re looking for an all-natural remedy to fight sweat & get rid of bad body odor, this homemade natural deodorant recipe is exactly what you need!
+So, if you’re looking for an all-natural remedy to use daily, this homemade natural deodorant recipe is the only thing you need in your life! 👏

 Fun Fact: Did you know that eating a good diet and replenishing with plenty of water can also help cut down on smelly body odor?

 That said, there are still times when I want to feel extra fresh and after hearing my good friend rave about her homemade natural deodorant (she tweaked Wellness Mama’s recipe), I knew I needed to try it out!
 Which lead me here… because it’s truly amazing and I just had to share it with you all.